Dean Zanuck

-Biography

 Early life

-He was born on August 11, 1972 in Los Angeles.
+Zanuck was born on August 11, 1972, in Los Angeles, California.
 His father was Richard D. Zanuck (1934–2012), a film producer, and his mother, Linda Melson Harrison, an actress.
 His paternal grandfather was Darryl F. Zanuck, film producer and 20th Century Fox co-founder; his paternal grandmother was silent actress Virginia Fox (1902–1982), Darryl Zanuck's wife for fifty-five years.

 Career

-Zanuck has been an executive at The Zanuck Company for twenty years.
-During his tenure, he expanded the company, adding two new divisions: Zanuck Independent, for the development and production of independent movies, and Zanuck Family Entertainment, dedicated to the development and production of family films and multi-platform content.
+Zanuck was a production executive at The Zanuck Company from 1998 to 2017.
+In 2004, he formed Zanuck Independent to produce independent films.
+Productions under the banner include Sony Picture Classics' Get Low, starring Robert Duvall, Sissy Spacek, and Bill Murray, and the sci-fi fantasy, The Zero Theorem, directed by Terry Gilliam and starring Christoph Waltz, Matt Damon, and Tilda Swinton.
+In 2015, Dean Zanuck and Disney veteran Rick Calabash formed Zanuck Family Entertainment to produce family oriented motion pictures and multi-platform content.

 Personal life

-In 2002 Zanuck married Marisa, a real estate agent who was featured on the reality TV series The Real Housewives of Beverly Hills in its third season, which aired in 2013.
+In 2002, Zanuck married Marisa, a real estate agent who was featured on the reality TV series The Real Housewives of Beverly Hills in its third season, which aired in 2013.
 The Zanucks lived together in Beverly Hills, California, until their divorce in February 2016.
 They have one son, Jack, and a daughter, Darryl.